 In March 2014, the FRB, OCC, and FDIC issued final supervisory guidance for these stress tests.
 This joint final supervisory guidance discusses supervisory expectations for stress test practices, provides examples of practices that would be consistent with those expectations, and offers additional details about stress test methodologies.
 It also emphasizes the importance of stress testing as an ongoing risk management practice.

-We submitted our latest stress testing results to the FRB on July 29, 2016 and disclosed the results to the public (via posting to our website) on October 25, 2016.
-Our next stress testing results will be submitted to the FRB by the required due date of July 31, 2017 and we will disclose the results to the public in October 2017.
+We submitted our latest stress testing results to the FRB on July 28, 2017 and we will disclose the results to the public in October 2017.

 Deposit Insurance Fund ("DIF") Assessment